fcarleton/Hello-World/README.md

 # Hello-World
-created to learn morerabout Github via the guide
+created to learn more about Github via the guide